AutoBodyShopNear.com vs RepairPal: Which Is Better for Finding a Body Shop?

 • Drivers who want fast price context before phone calls may prefer RepairPal's estimator path.

-• Drivers who care most about finding many body-specific shops first may still prefer AutoBodyShopNear.com, then compare estimates on their own.
+• Drivers who care most about finding many body-specific shops first may prefer AutoBodyShopNear.com, then compare estimates on their own.

 Shop quality and certification